texas-egads/EGaDS-Toolkit/Assets/com.egads.toolkit/System/Orders/README.md

 # Orders System User Guide

 This Orders System is a set of interfaces and classes designed to manage and execute orders in a flexible and organized manner.
 Orders can be performed either in parallel (OrderList) or sequentially (OrderQueue).
 The system allows you to define custom orders by implementing the provided interfaces.
+The Orders System provides a simple yet powerful way to manage orders in Unity.
+It includes two main classes, `OrderList` and `OrderQueue`, which allow you to execute orders either simultaneously or sequentially.

 ## Table of Contents